-We have adopted stock ownership guidelines for our executive officers that cover the following executive officers and designated amounts:
+We have adopted stock ownership guidelines for the following officers and designated amounts:

-- Chairman, President and Chief Executive Officer-shares equal to five times base salary; - Executive Vice Presidents-shares equal to two and 1/2 times base salary; and - Vice Presidents and Executive Directors-shares equal to one and 1/2 times base salary.
+- Chairman and Chief Executive Officer-shares equal to five times base salary; - President-shares equal to five times base salary; - Executive Vice Presidents-shares equal to two and 1⁄2 times base salary; and - Vice Presidents and Executive Directors-shares equal to one and 1/2 times base salary.

-Each of the foregoing executive officers has five years from the later of the date of the closing of our initial public offering and the fifth anniversary of his or her appointment as an officer of the Company in which to achieve the stock ownership position.
-Shares which will count toward the stock ownership guidelines include time-lapse restricted shares that are still restricted and any shares held in trust by the executive officer or his immediate family over which he has direct beneficial ownership interest.
+Each of the foregoing officers has five years from the later of the date of the closing of our initial public offering and the fifth anniversary of his or her appointment as an officer of the Company in which to achieve the stock ownership position.
+Shares which will count toward the stock ownership guidelines include time-lapse restricted stock that are still restricted and any shares held in trust by the officer or his immediate family over which he has direct beneficial ownership interest.
 Shares which will not count toward the stock ownership guidelines include shares underlying unexercised stock options, unexercised stock appreciation rights and performance-based awards for which the performance requirements have not been satisfied.
 Messrs.
-Foran, Lancaster, Hairford and Robinson each owns shares in excess of the minimum requirement set forth in the stock ownership guidelines.
+Foran, Hairford, Lancaster, Nicklin and London each owns shares in excess of the minimum requirement set forth in the stock ownership guidelines.